JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 8
 ```

-Multiple elements can be accessed at once using a similar syntax.
-The only difference is that instead of only one index, we use a vector of multiple indexes.
-For example, to access the second and third element of vector `v`, we can do
+Multiple elements can be accessed at once.
+The only difference is that instead of only one index, we use a vector of multiple indices.
+For example, to access the second and third element of vector `v`, we can do:

 ```jldoctest vectors
 julia> v[[2, 3]]